 After all the creative work is complete, you need to get your book to market.
 When considering print and digital your chosen means of production and distribution play a large role in your ability to reach the right audience and ultimately, sell a whole lot of books.

 It may seem like connecting with readers worldwide is overreaching, but with self-publishing platforms like IngramSpark, the possibility has never been more real.
-IngramSpark helps ensure you don't limit your distribution by sharing your book with our over 39,000 retail partners like Barnes & Noble, your local independent bookstore, and libraries, and over 70 major online retailers like Amazon, Apple iBooks, and Kobo.
+IngramSpark helps ensure you don't limit your distribution by sharing your book with our over 39,000 retail partners like Barnes & Noble, your local independent bookstore, and libraries, and major online retailers like Amazon, Apple iBooks, and Kobo.

 Joining the Indie Publishing Community